Exus Blog Article

-Between bailouts, government collapses and populist revolt, it was easy to miss one of the more curious stories of the 2008 financial crisis.
+Between bailouts, government collapses, and populist revolt, it was easy to miss one of the more curious stories of the 2008 financial crisis.

 In Spain, debt collectors clothed in tailcoats and top hats (or disguised as clowns and matadors) became a common sight during the crisis.
 In a time where everyone suffered, Spain seemed to feel the economic pain the worst.
 The country’s unemployment rate ballooned from 8% in 2008 to nearly 25% in 2012.

 El Cobrador del Frac – literally ‘the debt collector in the top hat and tails’ – thrived in these dire circumstances.
-The company’s speciality, as its name suggests, is sending men dressed in evening wear to humiliate debtors into paying up.
+The company’s specialty, as its name suggests, is sending men dressed in evening wear to humiliate debtors into paying up.

 As Reuters’s Jason Webb quipped at the height of the crisis: “If more confirmation were needed of the funeral state of Spain’s economy, it can be found in the shape of The Debt Collector in Top Hat and Tails.”

 But now with the worst upheaval behind us, El Cobrador del Frac is looking to move beyond its zany premise.
 As a recent profile of the firm in Bloomberg explains, the Spanish government has tightened regulations.
 Between this and tough new EU rules affecting companies that hold customer data, Frac (as the company is often called) has had to grow up.